 There is no catch.
 Under the MAP, COVE seeks to purchase the home of your choosing from it's current owner after you have entered into the Purchase Agreement and the Lease Agreement.
 The Purchase Agreement and the Lease Agreement are both conditioned on COVE acquiring the property from the current owner.
 Unless COVE initially purchases the house, you pay nothing going forward and any deposits and fees previously paid to COVE will be returned to you.

 COVE believes banks and mortgage companies have made it unfairly difficult for most potential homeowners to qualify for financing.
 COVE wants to help families who have experienced life events by offering them another chance to own a home sooner than the five years it might take for their credit to be repaired.
 If you have the funds necessary to cover at least 5% Deposit and can show you can meet the monthly lease payments, COVE believes you should be able to immediately occupy and contract to purchase the house of your choosing.
-In return for acquiring the house and holding it subject to your purchase rights for up to six years, you pay COVE an approximate 3% transaction fee.
-Please note that your purchase price does increase incrementally at a fixed percentage per year for the duration of the purchase agreement, depending on which MAP option you choose.
+In return for acquiring the house and holding it subject to your purchase rights for up to six years, you pay COVE a transaction fee based upon a percentage of the home purchase price.
 COVE also profits if, and to the extent, the lease payments it receives exceed its expenses in carrying the house for that time.

 Call COVE at (877) 994-COVE and we can pre-qualify you over the phone, with no cost or obligation of any kind.